zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 The term "glue records" is defined in [RFC 7719], section 6, page 15.
 Here we use "glue" in the wider sense.

-When the term "using Method" is used, then names and IP addresses are fetch using the defined [Methods].
+When the term "using Method" is used, names and IP addresses are fetch using the defined [Methods].

 The term "send" (to an IP address) is used when a DNS query is sent to